jbell22j/multinational-retail-data-centralisation/README.md

 ### Requests
 [Requests](https://pypi.org/project/requests/) is used to make HTTPS GET requests to connect to API endpoints.

+<a id="database"></a>
+## Local Database Setup

+A local Postgres database was set up to receive the cleaned data from the different sources.
+Postgres was installed globally using Homebrew:
+`brew install postgresql@14`

+The local database was created using the following command in the terminal:
+`initdb -D db -U postgres -W`
+where `db` is the directory containing the database files and postgres is the database username.
+The `-W` flag indicates that the database will be password protected and the user is prompted to enter the password upon running this command.

+The database can be started using:
+`postgres -D db`

+## Connecting to Local Database using pgAdmin

+pgAdmin is used to connect to the local database.
+With pgAdmin installed and running, follow these steps to connect:

+* On the main application page, click on 'Add New Server'.
+* On the 'General' tab of the dialogue that appears, enter a name for the new server connection.
+* On the 'Connection' tab, enter 'localhost' for the 'Host name/address', and enter the username and password specified when creating the database.
+* Click 'Save' to save the server and connect to the database.

 <a id="structure"></a>
 ## File Structure